hyu-cvlab/ITE1015/docs/week-2-1.md

-# Create Software Programming Assignment (week-2)
+# Creative Software Programming Assignment (week-2)

 Every assignment will be announced on **Thursday** and should be sumitted by next **Tuesday**.

-In this week **Handed out will be Sep 10, 2019, Due Sep 15, 2020**
+In this week **Handed out will be Sep 10, 2020, Due Sep 15, 2020**

 ### Submit your assignment only through the [hconnect GitLab](https://hconnect.hanyang.ac.kr)

-1. Your assignment should be `week-2` directory.
+1. Your assignment should be in `week-2` directory.
 2. Commit & Push to the [hconnect GitLab](https://hconnect.hanyang.ac.kr) when you done.

+## Topics

+1. I/O
+2. Pointer
+3. Structure

 ## 1. I/O